 Great Barrier Reef Marine Park Authority

-Starting in 1975, the Great Barrier Reef Marine Park Authority has been managing this spectacular Marine Park.
+Starting in 1975, the Great Barrier Reef Marine Park Authority manages this spectacular Marine Park.
 Reporting to Australian Government Environment Minister.

-This World Heritage site is the World’s largest coral reef made of around 3000 individual reefs, which equate to around 10% of the Worlds’coral reefs.
+This World Heritage site is the World’s largest coral reef made of around 3000 individual reefs, which equate to approximately 10% of the Worlds’coral reefs.

-Great Barrier Reef Marine Park Authority partner with the Traditional owners to make sure the reef continues to be healthy and safe.
+Great Barrier Reef Marine Park Authority partners with the Traditional owners to make sure the reef continues to be healthy and safe.

-Several reef operators employ Marine Biologists to both monitor their own sites and help educate the visitors to ensure that the reef is always well looked after.
+Several reef operators employ Marine Biologists to monitor their sites and help educate the visitors to ensure the reef’s protection is foremost in peoples minds.

-Nothing will prepare you for how beautiful the Great Barrier Reef it certainly be on everyone’s bucket list to visit at least once.
+Nothing will prepare you for how beautiful the Great Barrier Reef is undoubtedly on everyone’s bucket list to visit at least once.

 See our ReefTalk program to find out who you can learn more about the Great Barrier Reef.